kenrmayfield/systemctl-alpine/README.md

 - Convert systemd service files to OpenRC init scripts
 - Enable and disable services
 - Start, stop, restart, and check the status of services
+- Check if services are active and view their detailed properties
-- List all available services and their status
+- List all available services and their status (both enabled and installed)
+- Query service states and properties in a systemd-compatible way
 - Edit OpenRC service scripts with modification tracking
 - Work with template services (e.g., `nginx@.service`)